lafriedel/100-days-of-code/log.md

 **Today's Progress**: I continued trying to work on the Roman Numerals algorithm, couldn't figure it out and looked at examples.
 But I'm really trying to understand it before I continue onto anything else.

 **Thoughts**: Doing it in the morning is much better!
 I guess I need to be consistent about that.
 I'm still thinking I need to read more about JS fundamentals.

+### R1D71: 3/25/18

+**Today's Progress**: I went back and re-coded the Roman Numerals algorithm and wrote out some pseudocode in my notebook until I understood what was happening.
+I then moved onto freeCodeCamp's next algorithm, which looks through an array of objects and checks it against a key/value pair.
+It looks for a match, and then needs to return the match if it exists.

+**Thoughts**: I'm still working on the code, but feeling focused and good about my attempts at it.
+I'm thinking I need to read more about Objects.